hemachandarn/Time-Series-Analysis-of-Superstore-Sales-Data/README.md

 ## **Model Comparison**

-The follow bar plot shows the comparison between our 5 models based on RMSE value.
+The following bar plot shows the comparison between our 5 models based on RMSE value.
 As you can see ARIMA has less RMSE and came out as the top model for the `Sales` forecast.

 <img src = "https://github.com/HemachandarN/Time-Series-Analysis-of-Superstore-Sales-Data/blob/main/Images/model_comp.jpeg">